excitement-engineer/graphql-iso-date/README.md

 **Input Coercion**

-Mention that it coerced into a javascript relative to today.
-So the string "24:00:00.000Z" is converted to javascript date "2017-01-07T00:00:00.000Z"
+When expected as an input type, only valid RFC 3339 compliant time strings are accepted.
+All other input values raise a query error indicating an incorrect type.

 ### DateTime

-A date-time at UTC in the ISO-8601 calendar system, such as 2007-12-03T10:15:30.000Z.

-DateTime is a representation of a full date with a time at UTC, viewed as a combination of **Date** and **Time**.
+A date-time string at UTC, such as 2007-12-03T10:15:30.000Z, compliant with the `date-time` format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.

-DateTime represents an exact instant on the time-line to millisecond precision.
-It is description of the instant that a user account was created for example.
-By representing an instant as a date-time at UTC it allows the local date-time at which the instant occurs to be derived for each time-zone.
+This scalar is a description of an exact instant on the time-line such as the instant that a user account was created for example.

-DateTime is encoded as a concatenation of the string encoding of **Date** and **Time** in the format `<Date>T<Time>`, where `T` represents a delimiter separating the date and time.
+DateTime is a concatenation of the `Date` and `Time` scalars in the form `<Date>T<Time>`, this means that the same conventions are used as described in the sections associated with these scalars.

-For example, the value "2nd December 2009, 14:10.20.987 at UTC" is encoded as string "2009-12-02T14:10.20.987Z".
+**Result Coercion**

+Javascript Date instances and Unix timestamps (represented as 32-bit signed integers) are coerced to RFC 3339 compliant date-time strings.
+Invalid Date instances raise a field error.

+**Input Coercion**

+When expected as an input type, only valid RFC 3339 compliant date-time strings are accepted.
+All other input values raise a query error indicating an incorrect type.